What is a pathway?

 First, select Dashboard in the top-right corner of the site.

-Select on Create new content, then select Pathway.
+Click on Add new content, then select Pathway.

 This will open up the pathway editor.

 To add content, select + Add content.
 This will bring up a window where you can search for and select assets from the public library, your private content library, your organization's library (if you are associated with a content source), and your favorites to add to your pathway.

 You can select as many assets as you wish from all available sources, and add them all to your pathway.
 You can also add assets one at a time.

 You can also create new private content directly within the content selector by choosing +Add new content.
 This article will help you learn how to add other types of content to your private library, which you can then include in your pathways.

 Your pathways will not be shared to the public library.
 However, you can share a direct link to your pathway or share it in a class you create.

 How do I change the order of items in my pathway?